jchoudhry/manager/README.md

 ### If you need something

-* **Snag me at my desk** - *If I have my headphones on, it doesn't mean "I'm in the zone" or expect not to be interrupted (I'm probably just enjoying some music)*.
+* **Snag me at my desk** - If it looks like "I'm in the zone", it doesn't mean I expect not to be interrupted.
 Feel free to grab my attention.
+I may ask for up to a minute to finish something I am working on, such as an email I'm writing.

-* **Slack me** (@choudhjm).
-Even if you want in-person meeting, just message me to let me know.
+* **Slack me** (@jennifer.choudhry).
+Even if you want an in-person meeting, just message me to let me know.
 If you would rather talk about something over slack, that's fine too.

 * **Throw something on my calendar** If you can't find time, reach out and I will make the time.

+---

+### My Reputation

+Throughout our careers we are each known for a handful of things.
+Here are some things I've been known for:

+- **Delivering** - Finding the gaps and doing what it takes to get the job done.

+- **Being creative** - I've participated in winning hackathon teams and used spare time for side projects that have been demoed to the CTO, I've been known for having an innovative side.

+- **Building teams** - Using my agile experience and passion for understanding what makes great teams, I've taken teams from storming to norming quickly.

+What will you be known for?

 ---